gopine/diary/2024/May/May 2 (Thursday).md

 Spent a lot of time writing unit test for the new React component.

 Refactored some of the old Javascript to work well with React.

+Meeting with the team to discuss the migration strategy.